This is not an endorsement of the Republican Party. Let that sentence sit at the top like a flare in the darkness.

 - The bodies have accumulated — homicide rates exceeding those of Central American nations

 The Democratic Party has governed virtually every major Black-majority city in America for more than half a century (U.S. Census Bureau; municipal election records).
 This is not a contested claim.
-The question that Black America has never been permitted to ask — or rather, has never permitted itself to ask — is the simplest question in the world: has it worked?
+The question that Black America has never been allowed to ask — or rather, has never allowed itself to ask — is the simplest question in the world.
+Has it worked?

 The answer is in the data.
 And the data is merciless.

 Detroit’s last Republican mayor was Louis Miriani, who left office in 1962.
-Since then, the city has been governed exclusively by Democrats for over sixty consecutive years.
+Since then, the city has been governed only by Democrats for over sixty consecutive years.

 In 1960, Detroit was the wealthiest city per capita in the United States.
 It had the highest rate of homeownership in America.
 Its population stood at 1.67 million people, and it was the engine of American manufacturing (U.S. Census Bureau, 1960 Decennial Census).

-Today, Detroit’s population is approximately 640,000 — a loss of more than one million residents, the largest peacetime population decline of any major American city.
+Today, Detroit’s population is roughly 640,000 — a loss of more than one million residents.
+That is the largest peacetime population decline of any major American city.
 The people did not die.
 They left.
-They voted with their feet against sixty years of governance that produced these results (U.S. Census Bureau, American Community Survey; NAEP, Trial Urban District Assessment; U.S. Bankruptcy Court, Eastern District of Michigan, Case No. 13-53846):
+They voted with their feet against sixty years of governance that produced these results (U.S. Census Bureau, American Community Survey; NAEP, Trial Urban District Assessment; U.S. Bankruptcy Court, Eastern District of Michigan, Case No. 13-53846).

-- Poverty rate: approximately 33% — more than triple the national average
+- Poverty rate — roughly 33%, more than triple the national average

-An honest account must acknowledge that deindustrialization gutted Detroit — the collapse of domestic auto manufacturing would have devastated any city built on a single industry.
-White flight, redlining, and federal highway policy accelerated the damage.
+An honest account must acknowledge that deindustrialization gutted Detroit.
+The collapse of domestic auto manufacturing would have devastated any city built on a single industry.
+White flight, redlining, and federal highway policy sped up the damage.
 These are facts, and ignoring them would be dishonest.

 But other cities lost their industrial base and recovered.
 Pittsburgh lost steel and reinvented itself.
 The question is not whether Detroit faced structural headwinds.
 The question is what sixty years of uncontested governance did with the time, the resources, and the authority it was given.

 Baltimore has been governed by Democrats since 1967.
-In that time, the city has become a national case study in a phenomenon that should trouble every taxpayer and every parent: the complete disconnection between education spending and educational outcomes.
+In that time, the city has become a national case study in something that should trouble every taxpayer and every parent — the complete disconnect between education spending and educational outcomes.

 Baltimore City Public Schools spend more than $16,000 per student per year — ranking among the top five highest-spending districts in America.
 In 2024, twenty-three Baltimore schools had zero students proficient in math.